sjbennett123/scottjbennett/content/polar-notes.md

 ## Recruiting

 Many of the people that are members of the facebook group are from out of state.
 The actual amount of people that are interested in the game is much lower than I expected.

+New players need to join a FB group to get any details.
+Should get them to the website.